 Not all landing page visitors convert on their first visit.

-You’re likely to pay a high price for the people who come to your landing pages via pay-per-click ads.
-Not retargeting them with additional offers could be a tremendous waste of lost opportunity.
+You’re probably paying a high price for the people who come to your landing pages via pay-per-click ads.
+Not retargeting them with additional offers can waste a sales opportunity retroactively.

-There’s also a good chance to catch your website visitor’s attention by setting up retargeting campaigns.
+There’s also a good chance that you can catch your visitors’ attention by setting up retargeting campaigns.

 According to eMarketer, nearly three out of five U.S. online buyers say they notice ads for products they’ve previously looked up on other sites.

-We have created several landing pages related to project management that get both organic and paid traffic.
+We created several landing pages related to project management that get both organic and paid traffic.

-We set up a Facebook ads campaign that targeted a Custom Audience of people that had visited some of our project management related landing pages in the past 60 days.
+Our Facebook ads campaign targeted a Custom Audience that had visited some of our project management-related landing pages in the past 60 days.

-The retargeting ads in this campaign were specifically about project management as we knew that people were interested.
+This retargeting campaign focused on project management since we knew that people were interested.